cuilakers/LinearStreamAIJ/README.md

-> Code of the experiments for **Practical and Linear-Time Algorithms for Streaming Submodular Maximization with Knapsack Constraints** submitted to JMLR.
+> Code of the experiments for **Practical and Linear-Time Algorithms for Streaming Submodular Maximization with Knapsack Constraints** submitted to Artificial Intelligence (AIJ).

 ## Application: Maximum Coverage on Networks